EdLlewellin/PyroTracker/README.md

 * **Visual Exporting:**
     * **Export Video with Overlays:** `File -> Export Video with Overlays...` allows exporting a video sequence (full or custom range) with all visible overlays rendered.
 Options for format (MP4/AVI) and resolution (viewport/original).
     * **Export Current Frame to PNG:** `File -> Export Current Frame to PNG...` saves the current frame with overlays as a PNG.
 Option for viewport or original resolution.
-* **Preferences:** Customize visual settings (track/origin colors and sizes, scale line/bar appearance, info overlay appearance, measurement line appearance) via `Edit -> Preferences...`.
+* **Preferences:** Customize visual settings (track/origin colors and sizes, scale line/bar appearance, info overlay appearance, measurement line appearance) via `View -> Preferences...`.
 Settings are persisted.
 * **Video Information:** View technical metadata from the loaded video via `File -> Video Information...`.
+* **Help Menu:** Access the PyroTracker Manual and "About" dialog via `Help`.
 * **Logging:** Diagnostic information printed to console.

 ## Developer Requirements